Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Method

-The pebble flux arriving at interior planets is thus reduced by exactly this fraction $f_{\rm acc}$, reducing the accretion rates onto the interior planets.
+The pebble flux arriving at interior planets is thus reduced by this fraction $f_{\rm acc}$, reducing the accretion rates onto the interior planets.

-As the planet grows, it starts to push away material from its orbit, generating a partial gap in the protoplanetary disc, where the planet generates an inversion in the radial pressure gradient of the disc, halting the inward drift of pebbles \citep{paardekooperetal06, morbidellinesvorny12,lambrechtsetal14}.
-The pebble isolation mass in itself is a function of the local properties of the protoplanetary discs, namely the disc's viscosity, aspect ratio and radial pressure gradient as well as of the Stokes number of the particles, which can diffuse through the partial gap of the planet \citep{bitschetal18b}.
-We follow here the exact description of \citet{bitschetal18b}, who give the pebble isolation mass including diffusion as
+A sufficiently massive planet opens a partial gap and creates an inversion in the radial pressure gradient of the disk, halting the inward drift of pebbles \citep{paardekooperetal06, morbidellinesvorny12,lambrechtsetal14}.
+The mass at which this takes place is called the pebble isolation mass.
+The pebble isolation mass in itself is a function of the local properties of the protoplanetary disks, namely the viscosity, aspect ratio, and radial pressure gradient, and of the Stokes number of the particles, which can diffuse through the partial gap of the planet \citep{bitschetal18b,weberetal18}.
+Here, we follow the exact description of \citet{bitschetal18b}, who give the pebble isolation mass including diffusion as

 with $\lambda \approx 0.00476 / f_{\rm fit}$, $\Pi_{\rm crit} = \frac{\alpha}{2\tau_{\rm f}}$, and

 where $\alpha_3 = 0.001$.